 Following the introduction of DWP's guidance, the Trustee agreed to set stewardship priorities to focus monitoring and engagement with their investment managers on specific ESG factors.
 During Q1 2023, the Trustee agreed that climate change is its stewardship priority for the Plan.
-The Trustee intends to communicate these priorities with the managers during the next Scheme Year.
+The Trustee communicated these priorities with the managers during the Plan Year.